-- 5. The provisions in the Bill are all intended, one way or another, to contribute towards the elimination or mitigation of risks to human life that are (directly or indirectly) created or exacerbated by the external wall cladding systems of buildings that are at least partly residential.
-The provisions are organised into 5 Parts, as follows: - Part 1 requires the Scottish Ministers to maintain a cladding assurance register. - Part 2 empowers the Scottish Ministers to arrange for the carrying out of single-building assessments on buildings with external wall cladding systems and remediation works (including urgent works) identified via a singlebuilding assessment, and to order the evacuation of buildings where necessary.
-It also confers powers of entry and contains other associated provisions, including around the giving of notice of the carrying out of single-building assessments or remediation works, appeals against the carrying out of such works, and the provision of information required in connection with the carrying out of a single-building assessment.
+- 4. The provisions in the Bill are all intended, one way or another, to contribute towards the elimination or mitigation of risks to human life that are (directly or indirectly) created or exacerbated by the external wall cladding systems of buildings that are at least partly residential.
+The provisions are organised into 5 Parts, as follows: - Part 1 requires the Scottish Ministers to maintain a cladding assurance register. - Part 2 empowers the Scottish Ministers to arrange for the carrying out of single-building assessments and additional work assessments on buildings with external wall cladding systems and remediation works (including urgent works) identified via such assessments, and to order the evacuation of buildings where necessary.
+It also confers powers of entry and contains other associated provisions, including around the giving of notice of the carrying out of single-building assessments, additional work assessments or remediation works, appeals against the carrying out of such works, and the

-SP Bill 36-EN 1 Session 6 (2023)
+SP Bill 36A-EN 1 Session 6 (2024)

-- Part 3 makes additional provision in relation to the commission of offences under Parts 1 and 2. - Part 4 allows the creation (via regulations made by the Scottish Ministers) of a responsible developers scheme.
+- provision of information required in connection with the carrying out of a single-building assessment or an additional work assessment. - Part 3 makes additional provision in relation to the commission of offences under Parts 1 and 2. - Part 4 allows the creation (via regulations made by the Scottish Ministers) of a responsible developers scheme.
 Such a scheme would ensure that eligible developers who do not join the scheme face certain consequences relating to their ability to carry out development in future.
 The intention of creating such a scheme would be to encourage developers to contribute to the remediation of buildings with which they are associated. - Part 5 contains interpretation provisions and other usual final provisions.

-Key concept: Single-building assessments
+Key concepts: Single-building assessments (and additional work assessments)

-- 6. The concept of "single-building assessments" is central to Parts 1 and 2 of the Bill.
+- 5. The concept of "single-building assessments", as defined in section 25(1), is central to Parts 1 and 2 of the Bill.
 A building cannot be entered in the cladding assurance register unless a single-building assessment has been carried out in relation to it.
 In addition, the various powers conferred by Part 2 all relate to the carrying out of single-building assessments or are dependent on such an assessment having been carried out.
-The concept will also be an essential feature of any responsible developer schemes established under Part 4, for example, in that developers, to be eligible for membership of such a scheme, must have a connection to a building in relation to which a single-building assessment has identified a need to carry out work to eliminate or mitigate a risk to human life created or exacerbated (directly or indirectly) by the building's external wall cladding system. - 7.
-"Single-building assessment" is defined in section 25 of the Bill.
-The definition contains a number of elements. - 8.
-First of all, an assessment is only a single-building assessment if it relates to a building which meets certain criteria, as set out in paragraph (a) of section 25.
-The building must: - have an external wall cladding system, - be at least partly residential, - be "flatted", as defined in section 16 of the Land Registration etc. (Scotland) Act 2012. - have a height (measured from the ground) of at least 11 metres, - have been constructed or refurbished in the 30 year period between 1 June 1992 and 1 June 2022.
+The concept will also be an essential feature of any responsible developer schemes established under Part 4, for example, in that developers, to be eligible for membership of such a scheme, must have a connection to a building in relation to which a single-building assessment has identified a need to carry out work to eliminate or mitigate a risk to human life created or exacerbated (directly or indirectly) by the building's external wall cladding system. - 6.
+"Single-building assessment" is defined in section 25(1) of the Bill.
+The definition contains a number of elements. - 7.
+First of all, an assessment is only a single-building assessment if it relates to a building which meets certain criteria, as set out in paragraph (a) of the definition.
+The building must: - have an external wall cladding system, - be at least partly residential, - be "flatted", as defined in section 16 of the Land Registration etc. (Scotland) Act 2012. - have a height (measured from the ground) of at least 11 metres (with section 25(2) providing for how the height of a building is to be calculated), - have been constructed or refurbished in the 30 year period between 1 June 1992 and 1 June 2022.